codeallyio/CodeAllyTeams/README.md

 # stroveteams README

-Liveshare toolkit for strove.io.
+Liveshare toolkit for codeally.io.

-Note: This extension is required for liveshare to work properly inside strove.io.
+Note: This extension is required for liveshare and tests to work properly inside codeally.io.
 It will do nothing outside of the platform.

 Current version: 0.3.2